-We'll be selecting the candidates for this course by looking at their application, we will also be asking applicants to attend an interview at the University or have a Skype interview for international students.
+We'll be selecting the candidates for this course by looking at their applications.
+We may also interview applicants, either at the university or over Skype for international students.

-The interviewee will mark you on the following criteria with which you can request feedback on afterwards:
+The interviewer will mark you on the following criteria which you can request feedback on afterwards:

 - Potential for further development

 - Collaborative ability

 - Capacity for Master's level inquiry.

 Full entry requirements